 Cost of Living in Naples

 The cost of living index for Naples is an estimate based on basic living necessities that include housing, food, energy, transportation, medical care, taxes, and other expenses.
 The national index uses 100 to mark the average American community.
-Naples is a bit more expensive than this average, with a cost of living of about 112.
+The cost of living in Naples is a bit more expensive than this average, with an index of about 112.

 However, this cost disparity isn't distributed evenly across expenses.
 Transportation, for example, is far more affordable in Naples at an index of around 81.
 This is especially notable when the index for the state of Florida as a whole gives transportation a score of almost 113.
 Other categories are comparable to average U.S. costs, with utilities in Naples being a few points more affordable and health care being a single point above the baseline.
 Residents of Naples pay a bit more for groceries, with an index of 117.

 Housing is the highest relative expense Naples residents face, with an index of 140, but that's to be expected with its prime location.
 To see this index in action, the median home cost in Naples is around $323,700, over $90,000 higher than the national average at $231,200.
 Naples condos can be found in the low $100s, but Naples' luxury real estate can easily go for millions or even tens of millions, thanks to the city's gorgeous location.
 Per-month rents are also higher in the Naples area, with studios averaging $855 per month, one-bedroom apartments at $1,087, two-bedroom apartments at $1,333, and three-bedroom apartments at $1,768.
 Rent for four bedrooms averages $2,093, about $300 more per month than the U.S. average.
 Unlike some other cities, renting in the surrounding metro instead of the city itself isn't likely to save much on rent.